ali-alridha/Self-Balancing-Robot-with-Sampling-based-MPPI/README.md

-# Self-balanced differential robot with sampling-based Model Predictive Control(MPC)
+# Self-balanced differential robot with Sampling-Based Model Predictive Control (SBMPC)

 #### Project for the course of Advanced Control Methods at Skoltech, Prof. Pavel Oseninko.